fengtan/pre-commit-composer/README.md

         args: ["--strict"] # Optional ; set any option you want from https://getcomposer.org/doc/03-cli.md#validate
 ```

+This hook expects `composer` to be locally installed.

 ## How to test it

 **1. Get an environment with Composer and Pre-commit**